amrfouda/ASUMobiCarG08/README.md

 		a) Arduino Mega
 		b) Four motors for each wheel
-		c) Car body which an acrylic kit designed by us, and we used laser cuttiing to fabricate it
+		c) Car body which is an acrylic kit designed by us, and we used laser cuttiing to fabricate it

    II] Other Components: